 Are you a sculptor with a desire to see your work on public display?

-Have you considered submitting your artwork to the well-established Douglas County Art Encounters public art program?
+Consider submitting your artwork to the well-established Douglas County Art Encounters public art program.

-Founded in 2007, Art Encounters is a year-long, outdoor sculpture exhibit showcasing several sculptures, in various media and styles, displayed in highly visible areas in Castle Rock, Highlands Ranch, Parker and Roxborough.
+Founded in 2007, Art Encounters is a year-long, outdoor sculpture exhibit showcasing sculptures, in various media and styles, displayed in highly visible areas in Castle Rock, Highlands Ranch, Parker, Roxborough and the Lone Tree Library.
 Selected sculptures are viewed by thousands of visitors annually.

 Art Encounters was created by citizen advocates for the arts to promote public interest in art, develop community pride and draw visitors to the retail and civic areas where pieces are displayed.
-Local artists and those from throughout the region are invited to submit work to this program which is an essential part of our vibrant community.
+Local and national artists are invited to submit work to this program, which is an essential part of our vibrant community.

-All chosen sculptors receive an $800 stipend and will be considered for the $1,000 people’s choice honorarium and the $1,000 judge’s prize.
-Additionally, since the program’s inception, more than 10 pieces have been purchased or donated.
+All chosen sculptors receive a $1,000 stipend and will be considered for the $1,000 people’s choice honorarium and the $1,000 kid’s choice prize.
+Additionally, since the program’s inception, more than 12 pieces have been purchased or donated.